-When buying windows for your home, you have a choice between two different types of windows: new-construction windows and replacement windows.
-Except in a couple of rare instances, these windows are mutually exclusive.
-What is the difference between the two categories of windows and what are the installations that govern using one window over the other window?
+When buying windows for your home, you have a choice between two different types of windows: replacement windows or new-construction windows.
+Except in a couple of rare instances, these two types of windows are mutually exclusive.
+The choice is clear-cut as to which window you should choose.

 |New-Construction vs. Replacement Windows|